kaustubhd93/exp-labs/learning-django/notes.md

 - Change code in models.py
 - Run `python manage.py makemigrations <app_name>` (Creates migrations)
 - Run `python manage.py migrate` (Applies migration to database)

+# How do views and urls work ?

+- When one requests http://mysite.com/4 (4 here being the question id) Django loads the mysite.urls module because it is pointed by the ROOT_URLCONF settings.
+It finds the variable named urlpatterns and traverses the patterns in order.
+After finding relevant match, it strips off the matching part (in this case http://mysite.com) and sends the remaining text "/4" to "polls.urls" URLconf for further processing.
+There it matches <int:question_id>/ and calls detail() view.
+- The question_id=4 part comes from <int:question_id>.
+Using angle brackets "captures" part of the URL and sends it as a keyword argument to the view function.
+The question_id> part of the string defines the name that will be used to identify the matched pattern, and the <int: part is a converter that determines what patterns should match this part of the URL path.
+If we do not use the int part any random keyword will be matched like  "http://mysite.com/fdsfkds".